Reducing CO2 emissions from passenger cars

 Cars are responsible for around 12% of total EU emissions of carbon dioxide (CO2), the main greenhouse gas.

-European Union legislation adopted in 2009 sets mandatory emission reduction targets for new cars.
-This legislation is the cornerstone of the EU's strategy to improve the fuel economy of new cars sold on the European market.
-The law is similar to that for new vans.
+European Union legislation sets mandatory emission reduction targets for new cars.
+This legislation is the cornerstone of the EU's strategy to improve the fuel economy of cars sold on the European market.
+The law is similar to that covering new vans.